 According to the latest research, users buy 65 % more from interactive web platforms.
 Partly, these figures are driven by the chatbots which replaced structured and repetitive human conversation, saving time and providing swift linkages.
 The number of features possessed by a well-developed chatbot enables faster interpretation and provides a far richer user experience.
 This is exactly what makes the chatbot an essential add-on to your website or SaaS product.

-As an offshore software development company, we have experience in various industries: game development, business automation, e-health, e-government, e-commerce, startups and innovation.
+We are an offshore software development company with experience in various industries: game development, CRM development services, healthcare software development, eCommerce software development, startups and innovation.
 Our team of specialists will provide professional assistance in QA, testing, architecture, UI/UX design, requirement analysis, maintenance, support and system administration.